rohiljain2/algorithmic_trading/README.md

 - **Sharpe Ratio**: A measure of risk-adjusted return.
 - **Trend Strength**: Indicates the strength of the current trend.
 - **Momentum (RSI)**: The Relative Strength Index value.
+- **Expected Return (1Y)**: The expected return based on Monte Carlo simulations.
+- **Probability of Positive Return**: The likelihood of a positive return based on simulations.
+- **95% VaR**: The Value at Risk at the 95% confidence level.
+- **Max Drawdown Risk**: The maximum observed loss from a peak to a trough.
 - **Overall Score**: A composite score based on various metrics.

 ## Contributing